 - The care and management of the Avon Estuary is co-ordinated through the Avon Estuary Forum.

-- This forum is supported by the South Devon AONB Estuaries Officer, Nigel Mortimer.
+- This forum is supported by the South Devon National Landscape Estuaries Officer, Nigel Mortimer.
 View contact details.

 - An estuaries management plan for all five South Devon estuaries has been published covering the eight year period 2016-2024 and is available to download at the top right of this page.